Contact

 Current Research

-MicroRNAs (miRNAs) are 21-23 nucleotide (nt) single-stranded RNA molecules that have recently been identified in a broad range of eukaryotic organisms.
+MicroRNAs (miRNAs) are 21-23 nucleotide (nt) single-stranded RNA molecules that are important regulators of gene expression in a broad range of eukaryotic organisms.
 They are encoded as part of longer transcripts that undergo successive nuclear and cytoplasmic processing steps to yield a mature miRNA, which functions in association with a complex of proteins known as the miRNP.
 In animals most miRNAs have been found to function by associating with imperfect complementarity with sites in the 3' untranslated regions (UTRs) of mRNA targets.
 This results in the repression of gene expression by a process that is not yet fully understood, although inhibition of translation and RNA degradation are both implicated.

 Mammalian miRNAs show a high degree of specificity of expression, both by developmental stage and by tissue type. miR-122 is a highly liver-specific miRNA that accounts for 70% of the total miRNA content of the liver.
-My postdoctoral research showed that miR-122 binds directly to two adjacent sites in the 5'UTR of HCV RNA, and that this binding is required to maintain HCV RNA levels in Huh7 cells.
-MiR-122 appears to act at the level of viral replication, as translation is unaffected.
-This positive role in viral replication is a novel mode of action for a miRNA.
+My postdoctoral research showed that miR-122 binds directly to two adjacent sites in the 5'UTR of hepatitis C virus (HCV) RNA, and that this binding is required for viral replication, a novel mode of action for a miRNA. miR-122 also has biologically important roles in cholesterol and iron metabolism in the liver, and functions as a tumour suppressor.

 Regulation of HCV by miR-122